clicknium/clicknium-docs/doc/concepts/vscode/vscode.md

 Besides, Clicknium also improves writing code experience, such as providing Code IntelliSense, error hint, etc.

 ***Installation​***: Install [Clicknium extension](https://marketplace.visualstudio.com/items?itemName=ClickCorp.clicknium) through Visual Studio Code marketplace or search `clicknium` in Visual Studio Code Extension marketplace.
-***Remarks***: Clicknium extension has dependency on [python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), and the extension will be installed automatically.
+***Remarks***: Clicknium extension has dependency on [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), and the extension will be installed automatically.

-## Connect To Cloud
+## Connect to Cloud
 You are required to sign up to Clicknium after installation, or sign in with a Google or GitHub account.
-Please go to [Connect To Cloud](./connecttocloud.md) for more information.
+Please go to [Connect to Cloud](./connecttocloud.md) for more information.

 ## Extension Installation
 Clicknium extension provides different extensions for automation.
 For example, Edge Extension helps you execute automation on Microsoft Edge browser.